Do You Remove the Rind From Gouda? (Solved!)

 That being said, this doesn’t mean there won’t be a natural rind under the red wax coating.

-In order to remove the rind from Gouda, you can either cut it away with a knife or simply peel it off with your fingers.
+To remove the rind from Gouda, you can either cut it away with a knife or simply peel it off with your fingers.

-You’ll find that the wax coating is fairly easy to peel off, as it’s not actually bonded to the cheese.
+You’ll find that the wax coating is fairly easy to peel off, as it’s not bonded to the cheese.

-And just in case you weren’t aware (although you shouldn’t need telling), Babybel, which are, in fact, mini Goudas, should also always have the red wax removed, as it is definitely not edible.
+And just in case you weren’t aware (although you shouldn’t need telling), Babybel, which are, in fact, mini Goudas, should also always have the red wax removed, as it is not edible.

 How to Cut Red Wax Off Gouda

-2. Can I Eat and Use Smoked Gouda Rind For Cooking?
+Can I Eat and Use Smoked Gouda Rind For Cooking?

 Another extremely popular variety of cheese is smoked Gouda.